ronancummins/sequence-labeler/README.md

 * **garbage_collection** - Whether garbage collection is explicitly called.
 Makes things slower but can operate with bigger models.
 * **random_seed** - Random seed for initialisation and data shuffling.
 This can affect results, so for robust conclusions I recommend running multiple experiments with different seeds and averaging the metrics.

+The config files for the multi-task automated essay scoring task are in the results directory (called baseline.aes.conf, multitask.aes.conf, multitask.aes.lmcost.conf respectively).
+These are the config files that generated the results for Table 3 in the paper **Neural Multi-task Learning in Automated Assessment**.

 Printing output
 -------------------------